timothynott/docs-1/articles/quickstart/webapp/nodejs/_includes/_login.md

-## Install the Middleware Dependencies
+## Integrate Auth0 in your application

 Install the necessary middleware.